gregswindle/eslint-plugin-swagger/README.md

 [Greg Swindle](https://github.com/gregswindle)

-### Interested in contributing?
+## Contributing to `eslint-plugin-swagger-tools`
-:gift: Great!
-We warmly welcome contributions.
+:gift: We warmly welcome contributions.
 Check out our guidelines for [Contributing to `eslint-plugin-swagger-tools`](./.github/CONTRIBUTING.md) with a friendly and respectful [Contributor Covenant Code of Conduct][code-of-conduct-url].

 Contributions have a beginning, middle, and end; their stories are told through:
  * Issues (feel free to [peruse open issues][issues-url] or [create a new issue][issues-new-url] now)